ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

       into scope and we continue checking arguments and the right-hand side.

-      Multiple equations can bind type variables in different places, as we have a type signature to guide us.
+      Multiple equations can bind type variables in different places, as we have a type signature to guide us. *Exception:* The number of type variables bound after all term patterns must be the same for all equations; discussion below.

 #.
 Typing rules for pattern synonym bindings are complicated, as usual.